Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 <meta name="Date" content="21/07/2025" />

-LG isn't known for the sort of pre-release product announcement press release we often see from Acer and ASUS.
+LG isn't known for the sort of early press releases we often see from Acer and ASUS.
 If you search the LG Newsroom you won't find much.
-They featured the UltraGear OLED GX9 at CES 2025 in January, and pre-orders began in March, but there was silence in between.
+Sometimes they will do a press release and pre-launch web page with specs, but it is rare.
+They featured the UltraGear OLED GX9 at CES 2025 in January, and pre-orders began in March, but there was total silence in between.

-So I'm not too worried.
 September sounds about right.
-No advance press release (and nothing online before the release) is standard operating procedure for them.
 I would assume a redesign of the 27" UltraFine 5K is also in the works.
-Announcing that six months in advance would undermine sales of the current model.
+Announcing that months in advance would undermine sales of the current model.

 LG Display (as opposed to LG) provides interesting, informative press releases, but they are geared toward their industry clients (Dell, Apple, and so on), for obvious reasons.